chocolatey/choco-wiki/ChocolateyFAQs.md

 ### How do I self-reject a package?
 If you are a maintainer of a package and you would like to self-reject an older version of a package that is failing verification or validation, we support that.
 If however you just want to reject a working package because it is older, we don't support that.
 Rejected != Obsolete.
 It's really about when the underlying software has the same download url for every release so the older versions do not apply.
 If you are using checksums to verify the download (and you should be), then your older versions should start failing.

+### What is the validator?
+The [validator](https://github.com/chocolatey/package-validator) is a service that checks the quality of a package based on requirements, guidelines and suggestions for creating packages for Chocolatey’s community feed.
+Many of the validation items will automatically roll back into choco and will be displayed when packaging a package.
+We like to think of the validator as unit testing.
+It is validating that everything is as it should be and meets the minimum requirements for a package on the community feed.

+What does the validator check? https://github.com/chocolatey/package-validator/wiki

+### What is the verifier?
+The [verifier](https://github.com/chocolatey/package-verifier) is a service that checks the correctness (that the package actually works), that it installs and uninstalls correctly, has the right dependencies to ensure it is installed properly and can be installed silently.
+The verifier runs against both submitted packages and existing packages (checking every two weeks that a package can still install and sending notice when it fails).
+We like to think of the verifier as integration testing.
+It’s testing all the parts and ensuring everything is good.
+On the site, you can see the current status of a package based on a little colored ball next to the title.
+If the ball is green or red, the ball is a link to the results (only on the package page, not in the list screen).

+* Green means good.
+The ball is a link to the results
+* Orange if still pending verification (has not yet run).
+* Red means it failed verification for some reason.
+The ball is a link to the results.
+* Grey means unknown or excluded from verification (if excluded, a reason will be listed on the package page).

 ### What does Chocolatey do?
 Are you redistributing software?
 Chocolatey does the same thing that you would do based on the package instructions.
 This usually means going out and downloading an installer from the official distribution point and then silently installing it on your machine.
 With most packages this means Chocolatey is not redistributing software because they are going to the same distribution point that you yourself would go get the software if you were performing this process manually.